 Money bills move out of committee including flood costs

-The money committees approved this week a series of bills pumping money into different needs including $2.4 million to cover the cost of flood damage in January and February.
+The money committees on Tuesday approved a series of bills pumping money into different needs including $2.4 million to cover the cost of flood damage in January and February.

 Several areas in western Nevada suffered flood damage including Carson City, Lyon, Churchill and Douglas counties.
 Fiscal staff warned the Senate Finance Committee that the cost in SB529 will grow as more bills come in and given the fact that there may be more flood damage as the massive snowpack continues to melt.